Skip to main content

 Deploy a contract with the =nil; CLI:

-nil wallet deploy path/to/Counter.bin --salt SALT
+nil smart-account deploy path/to/Counter.bin --salt SALT

 Expected output: